 3. Does it matter where in the process I am?

-4. Is the Sobotka Grant more for environmental or social businesses ventures?
+4. Is the Sobotka Grant more for environmental or social business ventures?

 Environmental impact is a requirement for the application.
 However, if your venture has a predominately positive social impact and a minor environmental impact, then we still encourage you to apply as we consider these applications seriously.